kafka4beam/snabbkaffe/README.md

  + Checks are independent from each other and fully composable
  + Trace contains complete history of the process execution, thus making certain types of concurrency bugs, like livelocks, easier to detect

+Additionally, snabbkaffe supports fault and delay injection into the system to test correctness of the supervision trees and rare code paths.

 ## Getting started

 Add the following to `rebar.config`: